 - 1. Log in to the Windows Server as an administrator. - 2.
 Start the Historian installation by double-clicking the InstallLauncher.exe file.

-This file is found on your ISO or DVD.

-3. Click the Install Historian link to start the Historian installation.
+This file is found on your ISO or DVD. - Click the Install Historian link to start the Historian installation.
+The Historian Welcome splash screen appears. - 4.
+Click Next.